 One cup of chamomile tea can really help get you off to sleep!
 According to researchers, drinking the tea is associated with an increase of glycine, a chemical that relaxes nerves and muscles and acts like a mild sedative.

-So what are you waiting of?
+So what are you waiting for?
 Put the kettle on!

 Believe it or not, milk, cheese and yogurt can in fact help you get to sleep!